ohshitgorillas/autocorrect_generator_espanso/README.md

 ```

 ### Exclusion File (`--exclude`)
 Provides powerful control over what corrections are generated and what words are considered valid.
-The file supports three types of rules:
+The file supports two types of rules:

-#### 1. Word Exclusions
+#### 1. Word and Pattern Exclusions
 These patterns remove words from the validation dictionary at the start of the process.
 Any word matching these patterns is treated as a non-word, which is useful for enabling corrections like `teh -> the` which are otherwise blocked by rare words like "tehsildar".
 Wildcards (`*`) are supported.

 ```text